gregvish/meltdownpoc/README.md

 2. There is no regard here for KASLR.
 However, other tools exist (as part of other Meltdown PoCs) that do this.
 3. You need to get a copy of the running kernel image and symbols.

+This was tested on the following CPUs:

+1. Intel Core i7-6500U
+2. Intel Core i7-5500U

 # Porting

 This PoC has to be ported to your running kernel.